Arthritis Doctor Shawnee KS

 The alternative in most conventional medicine is to manage pain as best as possible with the use of NSAIDS.
 However, NSAIDS increase the risk of stress fractures, can double the progression of arthritis, increase the risk of sudden death heart attack, and GI bleed, and infertility in males.
 In case you are not familiar with what medications are NSAIDS, these are the most common: Aspirin, Celebrex, Motrin, Advil, Aleve (Naproxen).
 These medications are taken by thousands of adults even multiple times daily.
 Because they are so common, the risks are often overlooked.

 Pain medications that increase the risk of death and sudden tragic medical events are not the way to treat your pain.
 The LifeWorks team has years of experience naturally treating pain without risky medications.
 Through a comprehensive assessment of your pain, mobility, and health history, we work with your health goals to get you out of pain fast, and keep you out of pain.
 Understanding why your pain is occurring and beginning to correct the underlying cause of your pain is where we excel.

-Tools we use to treat pain include chiropractic adjustments, nerve pain protocols, stem cell therapy, laser light therapy, natural pain management with essential oils, and rehab therapy to calm and correct underlying improper movements.
+Tools we use to treat pain include chiropractic adjustments, nerve pain protocols, regenerative therapy, laser light therapy, natural pain management with essential oils, and rehab therapy to calm and correct underlying improper movements.
 Because we have a variety of tools in our healing tool kit, we can develop a personalized plan for your pain to get you well, keep you safe, and get you back the health you need for the life you want.